-There were some notable performances over the last year for our flagship diversified funds.
-The performances of these funds to end of June 2016 are reported in the Morningstar Investment Performance Survey.
-The Growth and Balanced Funds were ranked 2nd and 4th out of 194 funds, the Capital Stable Fund was ranked 20th out of 122 funds and the Ultra Growth Fund was ranked 5th out of 127 funds on the survey.
+There were some notable performances over the three year return period for our flagship diversified funds.
+The performances of these funds to end of June 2017 are reported in the Morningstar Investment Performance Survey.
+The Growth and Balanced Funds were ranked 1st and 3rd out of 192 funds, the Capital Stable Fund was ranked 20th out of 122 funds and the Ultra Growth Fund was ranked 5th out of 127 funds on the survey.
 Over the last ten years, thirty seven annualised returns are reported for them of which thirty six results were ranked in the top quartile against Australian and International investment managers.
-This is a rare achievement.
+This is an outstanding achievement.